AngelynDisguise/github-pages-demo/_posts/2024-09-28-false-facts.md.md

 ---

 1. Cats are taller than humans.
-2. The Earth is actually flat.
+2. The Earth is round.
 3. Vegetables don't exist.
 4. The Sun is a giant disco ball that spins to create day and night.
 5. Penguins can fly, but they choose not to because they're lazy.

-Like and subscribe if you think these things are true!
+*Like and subscribe if you think these things are true!*